Everything You Need to Know About Visiting Hokkaido (17 Questions Answered)

 Q: Is the Japan Rail Pass worth it for Hokkaido?

 Depends on your itinerary.
 The full JR Pass (7-day: 50,000 JPY) covers all JR Hokkaido trains plus the JR ferry to Miyajima.
-It pays for itself if you're doing Tokyo-Hokkaido round trip.
+It pays for itself if you're doing a Tokyo-Hokkaido round trip.

-Q: Do I need a rental car?
+Q: Do you need a rental car?

 In winter, it depends on your comfort level.
 Winter driving requires snow tires (included by rental companies) and experience with icy roads.
 For Niseko, take the bus from Sapporo (2,600 JPY, 2.5 hours).
 For Sapporo-Otaru-Noboribetsu, the train is fine.